OK friends, let’s get a few things straight before we even start what should be on your carry on packing list, so I can lay it out on the table…

 Pay attention to the documentation particularly.
 Some of it is obvious but when we have 5479075902 things on our mind about upcoming travels, it’s so easy to forget the simple stuff.
 Bookmark this post and read it over before your flight!

-Carry On Essentials: Documentation
+Carry On Packing List: Documentation

 You’d be so surprised how many people forget this and miss their flight or have to go home to get it only to make it back to the airport 5 minutes too late to check in.
 Just a friendly reminder—tape it to your door or something.